-- Closed-form solutions, which although fast, may suffer from numerical problems in 32-bit float arithmetic. - Point-sampling [4] evaluates the function at interval endpoints and exploits the rule of signs.
+- Closed-form solutions, which although fast, only work for 4th-order polynomials or lower, and may suffer from numerical problems in 32-bit float arithmetic. - Point-sampling (e.g. [4]) evaluates the function at interval endpoints and exploits the rule of signs.
 This is typically fast, but not generally robust (see Fig. 1(a)). - Sturm sequences [18] break the ray segment into monotonic intervals by recursively bracketing zeros of all derivatives.
-This is slow and requires differentiability.
+This is slow and requires differentiability. - Basis approximations (e.g. [11]), which decompose the implicit into easy-to-solve basis functions.
+Though efficient, approximations are not always robust.

-- Piecewise algebraic surfaces [11], though efficient, are limited to low-degree algebraics when relying on an analytical root-finding scheme. - Lipschitz methods [7] which rely on bounding Lipschitz constants to determine where root-finding methods will converge.
-This works on a subclass of algebraics. - Distance functions [5] require derivation of a signed distance function from an arbitrary point in space to the surface, and also requires Lipschitz. - Inclusion algebra methods which evaluate an inclusion extension of the implicit (see Fig. 1(b)), and use that for spatial rejection or determining monotonicity.
+- Lipschitz methods (e.g. [7]) which rely on bounding Lipschitz constants to determine where root-finding methods will converge.
+This works on a subclass of algebraics. - Distance functions (e.g. [5]) require derivation of a signed distance function from an arbitrary point in space to the surface, and also requires Lipschitz. - Inclusion algebra methods which evaluate an inclusion extension of the implicit (see Fig. 1(b)), and use that for spatial rejection or determining monotonicity.
 These work for any computable function, but require implementation of an inclusion arithmetic library.